kandarpa02/arrayX/README.md

 import jax.numpy as jnp
 from jax import grad as gfn

-# .numpy() method is used to get NumPy arrays from Neo.Array object
+# .numpy() method is used to get NumPy arrays from nexnet.LiteTensor object
 # JAX wants NumPy arrays so first convert it to 'cpu' then expose NumPy arrays

 X_, Y_, b_ = X.numpy(), Y.numpy(), b.numpy()